severygb/portfolio-severyn-gabe/reports/D3-report.md

 ## Graph design

-Data requirements

-  - Minimum 100 observations
-  - Two quantitative variables
-  - One categorical variable with at least 5 levels
-  - Time is excluded as a variable

 A scatterplot is appropriate for this data because the main interest is showing the correlation between two continuous quantitative varibles (Doumont, [2009](#ref-Doumont:2009)).
 Body style and country of origin